contribly/contribly-reference-android/README.md

 ## Building

+The project is layed out in Android Studio foramt.
+It should import correctly into a copy of Android Studio which has Android SDK 23 or higher installed.

 ###Generate the client using Swagger codegen

 This application uses a Java client library auto generated from the Contribly API's Swagger definition.